openharmony/docs/en/application-dev/media/camera-recording-case.md

 # Sample Implementation of Camera Recording (ArkTS)

-This topic provides sample code that covers the complete recording process and the API calling sequence.
-For details about a single process (such as device input, session management, and recording), see the corresponding ArkTS development guide links provided in [Camera Development Preparations](camera-preparation.md).
+This topic provides sample code that covers the complete recording process to help you understand the complete API calling sequence.

+Before referring to the sample code, you are advised to read [Device Input Management](camera-device-input.md), [Camera Session Management](camera-session-management.md), [Camera Recording](camera-recording.md), and other related topics in [Camera Development (ArkTS)](camera-preparation.md).

 ## Development Process